FernandoUSS/GARTNPUF/README.md

-# Genetic Algorithm to improve the reliability of PUFS
+# Genetic Algorithm to improve the reliability of PUFs

 In this code, a genetic algorithm is used to improve the reliability of PUFs.
 To illustrate the operation, an RTN-based PUF is considered.
 The parameters are: